vikasberad/vikasberad.github.io/_pages/about.md

   ![EHR Collection](/images/binary.webp)

+  **fig 5: Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*
-  *Source: Feature Generation with Gradient Boosted Decision Trees by Carlos Mougan*
+Source: Feature Generation with Gradient Boosted Decision Trees by Carlos Mougan*

 ### **Final Model Architecture**
 The selected predicates were embedded into a 1024-dimensional vector space and fed into a 2-layer feedforward network with **Exponential Linear Unit (ELU)** activations.